 Hazardous situations, near misses or incidents are reported within the incident reporting system within RIMS (Responsible Information Management System).
 Environmental impacts are also included.
-Incident follow-up is often performed in Oracle (not RIMS).

 All incident entries are reviewed in the morning managers' meetings.

 All employees are trained in how to use the incident recording system.